haagahelia/ohke-teknologiat/01_typescript/readme.md

 TypeScript voidaan asentaa joko globaalisti koko käyttöjärjestelmään tai paikallisesti yksittäiseen projektiin.
 Globaali asennus [jakaa mielipiteitä](https://github.com/loopbackio/loopback.io/issues/509) ja tämän kurssin esimerkeissä asennus tehdään aina paikallisesti.
 Paikallisen asennuksen myötä koko projekti asentuu kerralla `npm install`-komennolla ja kaikilla kehittäjillä on käytössään sama versio TypeScriptistä.

-> *"TypeScript is available as a package on the npm registry available as "typescript".*
->
-> *You will need a copy of Node.js as an environment to run the package.
-Then you use a dependency manager like npm, yarn or pnpm to download TypeScript into your project.*"
+> *"TypeScript is available as a package on the npm registry available as "typescript".
+You will need a copy of Node.js as an environment to run the package.
+Then you use a dependency manager like npm, yarn or pnpm to download TypeScript into your project."*
 >
 > ```
 > npm install typescript --save-dev